Hatice Cengiz, Fiancee Of Murdered Journalist Jamal Khashoggi, Snubs Trump’s Offer To Visit White House

 In a column Cengiz wrote earlier this month for the New York Times, she had maintained that she would accept Trump’s invitation to visit the U.S. only if he actually tried to push for a transparent investigation into Khashoggi’s murder.

-“[If Trump makes] a genuine contribution to the efforts to reveal what happened inside the Saudi consulate in Istanbul that day, I will consider accepting his invitation”.
+“[If Trump makes] a genuine contribution to the efforts to reveal what happened inside the Saudi consulate in Istanbul that day, I will consider accepting his invitation.”

 Trump’s stance on the journalist’s murder, not unlike the narratives forwarded by the Saudi Arabian administration, has fluctuated drastically over the last few weeks.
-While he initially said that Saudi Arabia crown prince Mohammed bin Salman’s defense sounded “credible”, he recently called the plan the “worst cover-up in history” after Saudi Arabia’s public prosecutor admitted that there had been an attempt to whitewash some senior officials’ roles in what was a botched operation.
+While he initially said that Saudi Arabia crown prince Mohammed bin Salman’s defense sounded “credible,” he recently called the plan the “worst cover-up in history” after Saudi Arabia’s public prosecutor admitted that there had been an attempt to whitewash some senior officials’ roles in what was a botched operation.

 They took your bodily presence from my world.
 But your beautiful laugh will remain in my soul forever.
 My darling #jkhashoggi #JamalKhashoggi#JusticeForJamal pic.twitter.com/vJOfhL6dEq